 Chin ups are the best vertical pulling exercise for building strength and size in the upper back and biceps.

-You train chin ups in every upper body pulling session of the Elastic Strength program.
+You train chin ups once weekly in the Get Strong! program.
 There is no reason to do inferior exercises.

 1. Gentil, P., Fisher, J., & Steele, J. (2016).
 A Review of the Acute Effects and Long-Term Adaptations of Single- and Multi-Joint Exercises during Resistance Training.
 Sports Medicine, 47(5), 843-855.